Aiwass: Identity

+In Magick in Theory and Practice, Aiwass is identified by Crowley as Lucifer.
+This assertion is made in a footnote where Crowley is discussing the Devil, who he asserts does not exist.
+He goes on to clarify his statements by explaining that the Devil is in reality a label for the God of any people that one dislikes, and that this fact has led to so much "confusion of thought" on the subject that Crowley prefers to:

-Alternative views
+Skeptical views

 A number of authors have expressed the view that Aiwass was most likely an unconscious manifestation of Crowley's personality.
 Occultist Israel Regardie argued for this view in his Crowley biography, The Eye in the Triangle, and considered that The Book of the Law was a "colossal wish fulfillment" on Crowley's part.
 Regardie noted that in 1906 Crowley wrote: "It has struck me – in connection with reading Blake that Aiwass, etc. 'Force and Fire' is the very thing I lack.
 My 'conscience' is really an obstacle and a delusion, being a survival of heredity and education."